When copying an issue, the field assigned_to is not set as expected

 Is it possible to change the behaviour of the Redmine Core this way?
 Or at least, add an option?

-#5 Updated by Stéphane Briand SeaSideTech 25 days ago
+#5 Updated by Stéphane Briand SeaSideTech over 4 years ago

 Mischa The Evil wrote:

 You could change the behaviour by removing the assignee from the issue category altogether, although it is likely not exactly what you want.